-Table 3.9 presents an average set of emission factors that can be used for secondary zinc production.
-Table 3.10, Table 3.11 and Table 3.12 present emission factors for specific technologies within secondary zinc production.
+Table 3.6 presents an average set of emission factors that can be used for secondary zinc production.
+Table 3.7, Table 3.8 and Table 3.9 present emission factors for specific technologies within secondary zinc production.
 However, data were not available for all pollutants (only for the values referenced in Theloke et al., 2008).
-As for primary zinc production, the emission factors for particulates could not be harmonised with the heavy metal emission factors and should therefore be handled with care.
-Separate abatement efficiencies supplied for particulates are presented below in subsection 3.3.3.
+The PM10 emission has been estimated from the composition of particulate matter emitted from zinc oxide kilns given in the SPECIATE database (US EPA, 2011) and the emission of heavy metals given by Theloke et al. (2008).
+The share of TSP and PM2.5 is estimated by using the distribution given in Visschedijk et al. (2004).
+Regarding the EFs concerning abated emissions the reduction of TSP is assumed to be as efficient as the reduction of heavy metals.
+The Zn/Pb ratio is assumed to be the same as the Tier 1 EF (Table 3.1).
+Separate abatement efficiencies supplied for particulates are presented below in section 0.